2018 Philadelphia Union season: Loan in

-Honors and awards

 Retirement

 In May 2018, long time Philadelphia Union forward Sebastian Le Toux announced his retirement from professional soccer.
 Making a name for himself as a top player for the Philadelphia Union, Le Toux signed a ceremonial one-day contract to retire as a Philadelphia player.
-His retirement ceremony was held on June 23, 2018 during a home match against Vancouver Whitecaps FC, where he was the first inductee into the Union's Ring of Honor.
+His retirement ceremony was held on June 23, 2018, during a home match against Vancouver Whitecaps FC, where he was the first inductee into the Union's Ring of Honor.